stffrdhrn/mor1kx-generic/README.md

 The below program is from Stafford's blog entry [Marocchino in Action](http://stffrdhrn.github.io/hardware/embedded/openrisc/2019/06/11/or1k_marocchino.html) it explains in more detail how this works.

-Create a source file `asm-openrisc.s` as follows:
+Create a source file `openrisc-asm.s` as follows:

 ```asm
 /* Exception vectors section.  */